sazidshahjada/sazidshahjada/README.md

 ## 🔍 Areas of Focus

-- **Computer Vision**: Developing models for tasks like image recognition, object detection, and emotion recognition.
+- **Computer Vision**: Developing models for tasks like image recognition, object detection, and image generation.
 - **Deep Learning**: Advancing my understanding of neural networks, especially **CNNs** and **GANs**.
 - **Natural Language Processing (NLP)**: Exploring the impact of **Transformers** on language models, particularly in tasks like text generation and classification.